patching...

 Illegal: Cherry bombs, M 80s, silver salutes

 For more fireworks safety information, visit the USCPSC website.
-Check out these tips from local experts and owners to keep your pet calm during this year's fireworks.
+Check out these to keep your pet calm during this year's fireworks.

 For the latest Macomb news and information, "like" Macomb Patch on Facebook, follow us on Twitter and sign up for our daily newsletter.